XRPLBounties/Proposals/open_bounties/0000 Core Library Support.md

 3. What are the requirements for this solution?
 -->

-If an open issue in xrpl.js has the tag "Approved Bounty", it is eligible to be completed for the specified dollar amount.
+For core XRPL libraries such as xrpl.js, xrpl-py, rippled, and the explorer, there may be issues which make for good bounties.

+Those issues should also be tagged with "Approved Bounty" once they are listed here.

 These tasks generally take at least a day of coding, are reasonable to build on your own, and are a way to learn about a specific piece of the XRPL ecosystem.

-In order to complete the bounty, your PR must include unit tests, be well documented, and be merged in to the xrpl.js repository.
+In order to complete the bounty, your PR must include unit tests, be well documented, and be merged in to corresponding repository.

-This is a purpetual bounty - so as new issues are discovered, more may be turned into bounties if they seem to be a good fit.
+This is a purpetual bounty - so as new issues are discovered we will continue to add milestones here.

 ## Milestones